Limiting reagent calculator (with steps)

 Can it estimate percent purity from a measured product mass?

 Yes.
-Provide the suspect reactant mass, choose the target product, and enter the measured product mass.
-The tool back-solves n(product), scales by stoichiometric coefficients, and reports percent purity with detailed steps.
+Enter the suspect reactant mass, choose a target product, and add measured product mass.
+The tool back-solves product moles, scales by coefficients, and reports percent purity with steps.

 How it's calculated